 After the refreshing and nibbly dip, we walked to another cave where we had a view into a pool over 60 meters (200 feet) deep.
 The sun was at just the right angle to shine beams into the water from the small cave opening.
 They created a waterfall of light that made the rocks beneath the surface of the water glow.
 The entire pool was deep blue.

 The story behind the enchanted cave

 A few decades ago, an explorer came upon a cave opening.
 He began to climb down but noticed that the floor of the cave looked a little odd.
 It was flat and dusty but seemed to move slightly from time to time.
 Warry of stepping on it he threw a rock down to the floor to see what would happen.

 A glow suddenly appeared where the rock hit.
-The spot grew and beams of sunlight began to light the entire cave as they reached down into deep blue waters that now reflected throughout the cave.
-Dust had collected on the surface of the underground lake.
-When he threw the rock the dust separated and the ripples moved the dust toward the walls of the cave exposing the crystal clear water.
+The spot grew and beams of sunlight began to light the entire cave as they reached down into deep blue waters.
+Light began to fill the cave as it reflected through the pool appearing below.
+Over many years dust had collected on the surface of the underground lake.
+The thrown rock made a hole in the dust.
+Ripples slowly widened the hole and gradually moved the dust towards the walls of the cave exposing crystal clear water.

-I can only imagine how transfixed he must have been as a deep well of glowing blue water appeared before him.
+I can only imagine how transfixed he must have been as a deep well of glowing blue liquid appeared before him.
 Then he ran back to the village to tell everyone that he found an enchanted well.
-The villagers laughed and mocked him, but they followed him eventually and discovered the enchantment for themselves.
+The villagers laughed and mocked him, but they eventually followed him and discovered the enchantment for themselves.